-The National Pensions Law dictates that all pensions must be “joint and survivor” with a member's spouse if the member is legally married on the date of their retirement or death.
+The National Pensions Act dictates that all pensions must be “joint and survivor” with a member's spouse if the member is legally married on the date of their retirement or death.
 If this scenario is relevant to you, please contact us for additional details.

 Options on Retirement

-When a member reaches retirement eligibility age there are three options, outlined below, which allows them to begin drawing their pension as income.
+When a member reaches retirement eligibility age there are three options, outlined below, which allow them to begin drawing their pension as income.
 If you are approaching retirement age and would like to discuss these options in more detail please contact our team.

 1. LUMP SUM